BengalPirate/BengalPirate/README.md

 <div align="center">

  🔭 I’m currently working on **1.
-A social media website and 2.
+A Cross Platform Medical EHR App and 2.
 An action rpg game for Android and iOS**

  🌱 I’m currently learning **Flutter, React.js, Security+, Bash Scripting, and how to design PCBs**